Manhattan Beach neighborhood of single-family homes and low-rise mixed-use buildings

 The Mixed-Use Exception: Eligibility Criteria and Permit Process

-The ordinance preserves STR eligibility for properties located in C-1 (neighborhood commercial), C-2 (general commercial), and MU (mixed-use overlay) zoning districts, provided the property meets four cumulative criteria:
+Properties located in C-1 (neighborhood commercial), C-2 (general commercial), and MU (mixed-use overlay) zoning districts retain STR eligibility under the ordinance, provided the property meets four cumulative criteria:

-• Zoning compliance: The parcel must be legally designated C-1, C-2, or MU on the city's official zoning map.
+• Zoning compliance: The parcel must carry a legal C-1, C-2, or MU designation on the city's official zoning map.
 Properties in R-1 zones adjacent to commercial corridors do not qualify, even if they front a commercial street.

-• Conditional-use permit (CUP): The owner must obtain a CUP from the Planning Commission, demonstrating that the STR use will not adversely impact surrounding properties, parking availability, or neighborhood character.
-The CUP application requires a site plan, parking analysis, noise mitigation plan, and neighbor notification within 300 feet.
+• Conditional-use permit (CUP): The owner must obtain a CUP from the Planning Commission.
+The application requires demonstration that the STR use will not adversely affect surrounding properties, parking availability, or neighborhood character.
+Submission requirements include a site plan, parking analysis, noise mitigation plan, and neighbor notification within 300 feet.

-• TOT registration: The property must be registered with the city's Transient Occupancy Tax program and remit 12% TOT on all gross rental receipts.
-Registration requires proof of liability insurance ($1 million minimum), a local contact available 24/7, and annual renewal.
+• TOT registration: The property must be registered with the city's Transient Occupancy Tax program.
+Registration requires proof of liability insurance, a local contact available 24/7, and annual renewal.

 • Occupancy caps: STR occupancy is limited to two persons per bedroom plus two additional, with a hard cap of 10 occupants regardless of bedroom count.
 Parking must be provided at a ratio of one space per bedroom, either on-site or via a recorded off-site parking agreement.

-The CUP process is discretionary, not ministerial.
-The Planning Commission evaluates each application on its merits, considering factors such as proximity to residential uses, historical complaints, parking adequacy, and cumulative STR density in the surrounding block.
+The CUP process is discretionary.
+The Planning Commission evaluates each application on its merits, considering proximity to residential uses, historical complaints, parking adequacy, and cumulative STR density in the surrounding block.
 Approval is not guaranteed; according to city records, a portion of CUP applications have been denied since 2024, primarily for properties in MU zones abutting R-1 districts where commissioners found insufficient buffering from single-family neighbors.

-Processing time averages 90–120 days from application to final decision, with an additional 21-day appeal period.
-Application fees total $3,200 (CUP filing, environmental review, noticing), plus $1,800 annually for TOT registration and permit renewal.
-For investors, the all-in cost to establish a compliant mixed-use STR operation runs approximately $8,000–$12,000 in year one, then $2,500–$3,500 annually thereafter.
+Processing time averages 90 to 120 days from application to final decision, with an additional 21-day appeal period.
+For investors, the all-in cost to establish a compliant mixed-use STR operation is substantial in year one, with ongoing annual costs thereafter.

 Mixed-Use Inventory Analysis: Where the Opportunities Remain

-Manhattan Beach's mixed-use and commercial zoning districts are geographically concentrated in three corridors: downtown Manhattan Beach (Manhattan Beach Boulevard from Valley Drive to the Strand), the Rosecrans Avenue commercial strip (Rosecrans from Aviation Boulevard to Sepulveda Boulevard), and the Highland Avenue mixed-use node (Highland from 8th Street to 15th Street).
-These districts contain residential components—condos above retail, live-work lofts, townhomes in mixed-use projects—of which a portion currently hold active STR permits.
+Manhattan Beach's mixed-use and commercial zoning districts concentrate in three corridors: downtown Manhattan Beach (Manhattan Beach Boulevard from Valley Drive to the Strand), the Rosecrans Avenue commercial strip (Rosecrans from Aviation Boulevard to Sepulveda Boulevard), and the Highland Avenue mixed-use node (Highland from 8th Street to 15th Street).
+These districts contain residential components (condos above retail, live-work lofts, townhomes in mixed-use projects), of which a portion currently hold active STR permits.

-Inventory characteristics skew toward smaller, higher-density product: the majority are one- or two-bedroom units, with a smaller percentage of three-bedroom townhomes and detached single-family homes on commercially zoned lots.
-Median acquisition cost for STR-eligible mixed-use properties ranges from approximately $1.4 million (one-bedroom condo) to $3.8 million (three-bedroom townhome), significantly below the median for R-1 beachfront single-family homes.
+Inventory characteristics skew toward smaller, higher-density product.
+The majority are one- or two-bedroom units, with a smaller percentage of three-bedroom townhomes and detached single-family homes on commercially zoned lots.
+Median acquisition cost for STR-eligible mixed-use properties varies by unit type and location, sitting significantly below the median for R-1 beachfront single-family homes.

 The most liquid STR-eligible inventory sits in the downtown core, where mixed-use projects built between 2008 and 2019 offer condo and townhome units with STR provisions.
-These properties trade at $950–$1,350 per square foot, reflecting a premium over comparable non-STR-eligible condos in adjacent R-1 zones, which reflects the value of the STR entitlement.
+These properties reflect a premium over comparable non-STR-eligible condos in adjacent R-1 zones, a premium that reflects the value of the STR entitlement.

 ROI Comparison: Mixed-Use STR vs. Long-Term Luxury Lease